Frequently Asked Questions

 Q: How much do Notarial Services cost?

-A: There is a minimum charge of £60.00.
-This might cover the witnessing of one signature and the certifying of one document.
+A: There is a minimum charge of £120.00.
+This might cover the witnessing of one signature or the certifying of one document.
 If you have more than one document for signature or more than one person attending or there are other issues involved you need to obtain an estimate of my fees.

-If there is more than one document for certifying for the same person, the fees will increase at the rate of £10.00 for each document certified up to a total of 10 and thereafter at the rate of £5.00 each.
+If there is more than one document for certifying for the same person, the fees will increase at a rate dependant on the nature and number of documents and whether or not their verification is required.

 If documents require preparing or there are circumstances where additional time is required for giving advice or attention to a particular job, a quotation or estimate may be required.

-A: No, only cash, cheques or a bank transfer on the day or in advance.
+A: No, only cash or a bank transfer on the day or in advance.

 Q: What documents will I need to bring with me?